vmware-labs/node-replicated-kernel/doc/src/Configuration.md

 shell
 ```

-In runner settings (Web GUI), check mark "Run untagged jobs" (Indicates whether this runner can pick jobs without tags).
+In runner settings (Gitlab Web GUI), check-mark "Run untagged jobs" (Indicates whether this runner can pick jobs without tags).
-You can also increase the runner timeout there (the default is 1h).
+You can also increase the runner timeout there if necessary (the default is 1h).

-### Set-up software on gitlab runner account
+### Configure gitlab runner account

+Install necessary software for use by the runner:

 ```
 su gitlab